 3.02 The introduction of a statutory formulation for corporate manslaughter is not intended to eclipse human liability for gross negligence manslaughter.
 Where a corporation and a human person have both contributed to the commission of manslaughter to the degree required to convict both, then both should be convicted.
-This is no different from a situation where two human defendants who have contributed substantially to an offence will be liable as joint perpetrators.
+This is no different from a situation where two human defendants who have contributed substantially to an offence will be liable as joint perpetrators.1

-3.03 As was noted in the Consultation Paper, where a murder is committed by an individual in the course of an undertaking's activities, individual liability for that will stand notwithstanding the fact that the undertaking cannot be liable for murder.
+3.03 As was noted in the Consultation Paper, where a murder is committed by an individual in the course of an undertaking's activities, individual liability for that murder will stand notwithstanding the fact that the undertaking cannot be liable for murder.2

-3.04 It has been suggested in the United Kingdom that a significant reason for the lack of prosecutions of individuals is a lack of prosecutorial will to charge senior managers.
-In the Commission's view it is critical that
+3.04 It has been suggested in the United Kingdom that a significant reason for the lack of prosecutions of individuals is a lack of prosecutorial will to charge senior managers.3 In the Commission's view, it is critical that

-&lt;sup>1 See McAuley & McCutcheon Criminal Liability (2000 Round Hall) at 453-501.
+1 See McAuley & McCutcheon Criminal Liability (Round Hall 2000) at 453-501.

-&lt;sup>2 See Consultation Paper on Corporate Killing (CP 26-2003) at paragraph 7.60.
+2 See Law Reform Commission Consultation Paper on Corporate Killing (CP 26-2003) at paragraph 7.60.

-&lt;sup>3 See Rohan "Taking the Blame for Disaster" (2003) 100 (24) Law Society Gazette 28.
+3 See Rohan "Taking the Blame for Disaster" (2003) 100 (24) Law Society Gazette 28.